julianheeg/AlphaZero-Hnefatafl/README.md

 # AlphaZero-Hnefatafl
-A machine learning project to train an agent to plays Hnefatafl, a historic Scandinavian board game
+A machine learning project to train an agent to play Hnefatafl, a historic Scandinavian board game

 # Description